 State of Alaska law requires a set number of classroom hours, subject matter, and lab hours utilized in a paramedic program.
-A maximum of three (3) absences (12 hours) from any class will be allowed during each of the Fall and Spring semesters.
+A maximum of three (3) absences (9 hours) from any class will be allowed during each of the Fall, Spring or Summer semesters.
 More than three (3) absences in any one semester may result in dismissal from the program.
-Summer semester absences are limited to two (2) missed classes (16 hours).
-More than three (3) absences in a semester could be viewed as a violation of State law; this does not even mention the student missing entire areas of required subject.
-Any missed lectures or labs must be made up within the semester with additional assignments given by the program faculty.

-These absences are only to be used for legitimate medical or other family emergencies and are not to be used for other purposes unless pre-approved by the program faculty.
+Absences should be used for legitimate medical or other family emergencies and are not to be used for other purposes unless pre-approved by the program faculty.
 Scores of zero (0) will be issued for any graded material missed in class.
 Medical clearance by an MD may be required for multi-day absences due to illness or injuries before a student may return to class or clinicals.

-All assigned work is due at the beginning of class.
+All assigned work is due as outlined in the class agenda.
 If the student is absent from a class or lab session, he or she is responsible for all material covered in the session and any handouts, assignments, skills, etc. Additional assignments may be added for missed lectures.
 All work will be due the first day of the student's return.
 Any tests missed must be taken as agreed upon by the program faculty.
 Missed and makeup exams may be comprised of fill-in-the-blank, essay, multiple choice, and/or matching questions; the make-up exams may also be different from the originals.